-- Wear a face mask. - Maintain physical distance anytime you are around people you do not live with. - Stay home when you are sick, have symptoms of COVID-19, have tested positive for COVID-19 within the past 10 days, are waiting for your test results, or have been asked to guarantine because you were exposed to COVID-19. - Wash your hands with soap and water often.
+- Wear a face mask anytime you are around people you don't live with. - Maintain physical distance anytime you are around people you do not live with. - Stay home when you are sick, have symptoms of COVID-19, have tested positive for COVID-19 within the past 10 days, are waiting for your test results, or have been asked to guarantine because you were exposed to COVID-19. - Wash your hands with soap and water often.
 Use an alcohol-based hand sanitizer if you do not have access to soap and water.